-The Texas Water Development Board and the High Plains Underground Water Conservation District No. 1 cooperatively maintain a network of water-level observation wells in Hockley County.
+The Texas Water Development Board maintains a network of water level observation wells in Yoakum County.
 Records from these wells provided the principal data base used in this study.
-This data base was supplemented in some areas with records from water well drillers' logs collected by both the District and the Board.
+This data base was supplemented in some areas with records from water well drillers' logs also collected by the Board.